 Public Safety

-- CCCA supports practical measures to address public safety concerns related to violence, probation/parole violations, and recurring criminal offenses like serial theft and street racing.
+• CCCA supports practical measures to address public safety concerns related to recurring criminal offenses of retail, catalytic converter, or petty theft and street racing.

 Mental Health & Addiction

-- CCCA supports the expansion of conservatorship laws allowing for increased guardianship control and health supervision of those with mental illness and recognizes mental illness and addiction as a contributor to chronic homelessness.
+• CCCA supports the expansion and safeguarding of conservatorship laws allowing for increased guardianship control and health supervision of those with mental illness and recognizes mental illness and addiction as a contributor to chronic homelessness.

 Energy/Utility

-- CCCA supports ongoing efforts to mitigate wildfire disasters through responsible brush and forestry management, including coordination between local and state governments and utility providers.
+• CCCA supports ongoing efforts to mitigate wildfire disasters through responsible brush and forestry management, including coordination between local and state governments, fire departments, and utility providers.

 Environment

-- CCCA supports practical, feasible, and affordable solutions to meet mandatory compliance of water quality and treatment standards, notwithstanding prior agreements that otherwise limit city’s ability to undertake such activities.
+• CCCA supports practical and affordable solutions to meet mandatory compliance of water quality and treatment standards, notwithstanding prior agreements that otherwise limit city’s ability to undertake such activities.

-- CCCA supports state and regional efforts to increase recycling of water and the associated development of water treatment facilities.
+• CCCA supports state and regional efforts to increase recycling of water and the associated development or renovation of water treatment facilities.